-Unit Description of Tutorial Activities No of Assignments 1 Group Discussion: 1 - Purpose of a GD, types of GD, criteria for evaluating GD, Dos and - Activity: The students will be divided into groups of 8-12 and each group will be given a topic/case to discuss within a given time the GD.
+Unit Description of Tutorial Activities No of Assignments 1 Group Discussion: 1 Purpose of a GD, types of GD, criteria for evaluating GD, Dos and Don'ts of GD Activity: The students will be divided into groups of 8-12 and each group will be given a topic/case to discuss within a given time frame.
+Each student will submit a write-up on their observations of the GD.
 2 Employment Skills 2 Resume Writing: Types of resumes, structure, content, and formatting of resume Activity: The students will prepare and submit their individual resume according to the professional requirements.
+Interview Skills: Types and modes of interview, Preparation for interview, Dos and Don'ts of interview, frequently asked questions during interview